 Guess what this did?
 Exactly what I didn’t want.
 See the Note part.

-TLDR: It added package names called global and expo-cli , instead of installing
+TLDR: It added package names called global and expo-cli locally in the current directory, instead of installing

 expo-cli in a global environment.